leonidka-drug/game_of_life_c/README.md

-# This is my project on C language.

-Terminal version of The Game Of Life.
+# Terminal version of The Game Of Life, written in C.

 To compile this you need to use -lncurses flag with gcc like (gcc -Wall -Werror -Wextra -o game_of_life game_of_life.c -lncurses).